Combination of Deep Speaker Embeddings for Diarisation: Introduction

 To show the effectiveness of c-vectors, both time-delay neural networks (TDNNs) \citep{tdnn0,tdnn} and high order recurrent neural networks (HORNNs) \citep{hornn} are selected as example feed-forward and recurrent NN structures to generate complementary d-vectors for combination.
 In addition to combination methods, a neural-based single pass diarisation pipeline is also proposed in this paper which uses NNs for VAD, CPD, and speaker embedding extraction.
 Spectral clustering is used \citep{speccluster,sc_dia1,ivec3} to cluster the speaker embeddings throughout the paper, which can be extended to a full neural pipeline if neural clustering \citep{dnc,gnnsc} is used.

-The remainder of this paper is organised as follows: Section \ref{sec:relatedworks} reviews the related work.
-Section \ref{sec:pipeline} introduces the proposed speaker diarisation pipeline followed.
-Section \ref{sec:model} describes the combination methods in detail.
-Section \ref{sec:expsetup} and \ref{sec:results} present the experimental setup and results.
+The remainder of this paper is organised as follows.
+Section \ref{sec:relatedworks} reviews related work.
+Section \ref{sec:pipeline} introduces the proposed speaker diarisation pipeline and Section \ref{sec:model} describes the combination methods in detail.
+Sections \ref{sec:expsetup} and \ref{sec:results} present the experimental setup and results.
 Finally, the conclusions are given in Section \ref{sec:conclusions}.